papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/xcm/asset-transfer-api.md

 ### Using helper function from library

 For a simpler setup process, you can leverage the `constructApiPromise` helper function provided by the library.
+It not only constructs a Polkadot.js ApiPromise but also automatically retrieves the chain's specName and fetches a safe XCM version.
+By using this function, developers can significantly reduce boilerplate code and potential configuration errors, making the initial setup both quicker and more robust.

 <!-- This method automatically initializes the Polkadot.js API, retrieves the specName, and determines the safe XCM version. -->